prneiderball/prneiderball/README.md

 # 👋 Hi, I’m **P. R. Neider-Ball!**

 🌟 Welcome to my GitHub corner, where creativity meets code!
-I’m a **software engineering student** passionate about turning ideas into reality through clean, functional, and beautiful code.
+I’m a **computer science student** passionate about turning ideas into reality through clean, functional, and beautiful code.

 I’m currently enrolled in the **TripleTen Software Engineering program**, where I’m diving deep into **JavaScript** and all things web development.
 My goal?
 To master the art of creating **intuitive user experiences** and **scalable applications** that make a difference.